ibm-cloud-docs/event-notifications/en-pd-ocm-migration.md

 1. Locate the **Webhook** tile and click **Configure**.

-1. Enter a name for the integration (for example, "IBM Cloud Services Webhook").
+1. Enter a name for the integration.
+For example, *IBM Cloud Services Webhook*.

 1. Click **Copy** ![Copy](/images/copy.svg) to copy the generated webhook URL to the clipboard.
 Save this URL for use in the next step.